-2.1 Only an actuary who holds a Scheme Actuary Practising Certificate issued by the Society may certify that a Funding Proposal meets the requirements of the Act.
-Each Scheme Actuary, before certifying that a Funding Proposal meets the requirements of the Act, must consider whether his experience is sufficient in the light of the circumstances pertaining at the time of certification.
-If there is any doubt, the Scheme Actuary must seek help from another Scheme Actuary with relevant experience or from the Chairman of the Society's Professional Affairs Committee.

-- 2.2 This ASP sets out the issues that must be addressed by the Scheme Actuary in certifying a Funding Proposal, including the considerations to be taken into account in the interpretation of the words "could reasonably be expected". - 2.3 The Scheme Actuary must take particular care to notify the trustees and the employer of the key assumptions made and, in particular, of the factors to which the Funding Proposal is especially sensitive.
-They must also be made aware of the need to obtain further advice if experience is out of line with the Scheme Actuary's assumptions in these key areas. - 2.4 In certifying that a Funding Proposal satisfies the requirements of the Act, the Scheme Actuary must comply with ASP PEN-3 issued by the Society. - 2.5 The Funding Proposal must relate to the legislation in force at the date the Funding Proposal is certified.
-Therefore any change in the legislation governing the Funding Standard between the effective date of the Actuarial Funding Certificate and/or Funding Standard Reserve Certificate which gave rise to the Funding Proposal and the date of certifying the Funding Proposal must be taken into account. - 2.6 When certifying a Funding Proposal, the Scheme Actuary must consider fully the likely experience of the scheme in the intervening period between the effective date of the Funding Proposal and the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act, in light of the requirement provided for in Section 55(4) of the Act.
+- 2.1 Only an actuary who holds a Scheme Actuary Practising Certificate issued by the Society may certify that a Funding Proposal meets the requirements of the Act.
+Each Scheme Actuary, before certifying that a Funding Proposal meets the requirements of the Act, must consider whether their experience is sufficient in the light of the circumstances pertaining at the time of certification.
+If there is any doubt, the Scheme Actuary must seek help from another Scheme Actuary with relevant experience or from the Society's Head of Actuarial Practice. - 2.2 This ASP sets out the issues that must be addressed by the Scheme Actuary in certifying a Funding Proposal, including the considerations to be taken into account in the interpretation of the words "could reasonably be expected". - 2.3 The Scheme Actuary must take particular care to notify the trustees and the employer of the key assumptions made and, in particular, of the factors to which the Funding Proposal is especially sensitive.
+The trustees and the employer must also be made aware of the need to obtain further advice if actual experience is out of line with the Scheme Actuary's assumptions in those key areas. - 2.4 In certifying that a Funding Proposal satisfies the requirements of the Act, the Scheme Actuary must comply with ASP PEN-3 issued by the Society. - 2.5 The Scheme Actuary must consider the likely experience of the scheme in the period between the effective date of the Funding Proposal and the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act, in light of the requirement provided for in Section 55(4) of the Act.